-Students in Latin America benefit from highly qualified, trained and experienced English-speaking Resident Directors available to students throughout their session abroad.
-Latin American Resident Directors are locals from the host country in which students are studying and are ready to provide practical information, language tutoring and insight into the host culture.
+Students in Italy may take advantage of the API Center in their host city.
+The main office for API Resident Directors in each city, API Centers also serve as gathering places for events, tutoring sessions, and feature computers and study space as well.
+API has highly qualified, trained and experienced English-speaking Resident Directors available to students throughout their session abroad.
+Most Resident Directors are locals from the host country in which students are studying and all are ready to provide practical information, language tutoring and insight into the host culture.
 API Resident Directors greet students at the airport, introduce them to the ways of life in their host country, help students to register at the host university and support them throughout their stay.
 They are available in case of any personal emergency and are ready to implement the API emergency response plans if needed.
 Students (and parents) can sleep comfortably knowing that API Resident Directors are available to assist them.

 The on-site orientation takes place during the first week of a student’s stay.
 API orientations include tours of the orientation city as well as practical information about life in the host city, including transportation, safety and local culture.
 The orientation is designed to minimize adjustment difficulties upon arrival and gives students a chance to get to know other participants in the program.

 Housing is included in the API program fee.
 In most cases students will be housed in student apartments.
 Students can request single rooms on their housing form for an additional fee, although some sites may have guaranteed single rooms as part of the program fee.